pgdouyon/vim-accio/README.md

-Accio asynchronously *summons* build/compiler/linter output to your screen by wrapping the `:compiler` and `:make` commands with [Neovim][]'s job control API.
+Accio asynchronously *summons* build/compiler/linter output to your screen by wrapping the `:compiler` and `:make` commands with [Neovim][]'s job control API and Vim 8's job API.
 Output from these programs is displayed in the following ways:

 - Populating the quickfix list
 - Placing signs on the error lines
 - Echoing the error message when the cursor is on an error line.

-Note: Accio also provides a synchronous version of its API for Vim.
+Note: Vim 8's asynchronous API appears to still be unstable at the time of this writing and causes occasional seg faults.
+I've increased the update interval to try and account for it but use with caution and try not to issue too many Accio commands in a short span of time.

 Usage